GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form-best-practices/index.md

 stored values to autofill the inputs.

-Different browsers use [different techniques](http://localhost:8080/sign-in-form-best-practices/#password-managers:~:text=Browser%20password%20and%20autofill%20systems%20are%20not%20simple) to work out the meaning of form inputs and provide autofill on a range on different websites.
+Different browsers use [different techniques](http://localhost:8080/sign-in-form-best-practices/#password-managers:~:text=Browser%20password%20and%20autofill%20systems%20are%20not%20simple) to work out the meaning of form inputs and provide autofill for a range of different websites.
 For example, recent versions of Chrome provide email suggestions if you add `id="email"` to an input, and give access to the autofill manager if you add `autocomplete="email"`.

 Try this out for yourself by adding and removing attributes.

 It's extremely important to test behaviour across platforms.
 Try entering values and submitting the form in different browsers on different devices.
 It's easy to